logo

 The neighborhood has changed, there’s no doubt about it.
 The Siwen Li lanes are empty, its façades painted over with glossy nostalgia, and a mall now stands opposite the church.
 The church schools and the Benevolence dispensary for the poor is long gone, replaced by Party history.

-But the church that was the answer to a prayer still stands, its stories intact, just as it’s done for the last 92 years.
+But the church that was the answer to a prayer still stands, its stories intact, just as it’s done for nearly a century.

 Comments are closed.